otidev/otidev/README.md

-# hello!
+# hello! :wave:
 **Hi!** I'm @otidev (or just oti)!
 I like making programs, games, music and other stuff.
-I'm quite a technical guy so that's something.
+I really like rolling my own stuff for some reason.

 ## Languages I know (in order of proficiency)
 - C (my goto)